Graduate Hospital in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1991 by Pennsylvania Historical & Museum Commission.

 Topics and series.
-This historical marker is listed in these topic lists: African Americans • Churches & Religion.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in these topic lists: African Americans • Religion & Religious Structures.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1809.

 Location.
 39° 56.424′ N, 75° 10.176′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Graduate Hospital.
-Marker is at the intersection of South 16th Street and Christian Street on South 16th Street.
+It is at the intersection of South 16th Street and Christian Street on South 16th Street.
 Touch for map.
-Marker is in this post office area: Philadelphia PA 19146, United States of America.
+Marker is at or near this postal address: 1544 Christian St, Philadelphia PA 19146, United States of America.
 Touch for directions.